isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1873.md

 ---
-title: 'HVAC system'
+title: 'Rainwater harvesting system and storage tank'
 permalink: /productivity-solutions-grant/solutionrepo/solution1873
 ---

-## HVAC system
+## Rainwater harvesting system and storage tank

 ## Overview

 **Description**

-Heating, Ventilation and Air-conditioning (HVAC) system used for moving air between indoor and outdoor areas, along with heating and cooling buildings.
+A system with pumps, tanks and purification systems that collects and stores rainwater for farm's use.

 ## Solution Packages Option(s)